lordmulder/TimedExec/README.md

 TimedExec uses a very simple command-line syntax.
 Just type "TimedExec", followed by the program that you want to benchmark, followed by the desired arguments.

 *Note:* Some parameters that influence the behaviour of TimedExec can be set via environment variables.
+Must be set *before* running the application.

 ```
 ===============================================================================